microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device-update.md

 In application-only scenarios and for non-Windows devices, that is, where the **operatingSystem** property is not `Windows`, the app can update only the **extensionAttributes** property.

-The calling user must also be in at leaast the *Intune Administrator* [Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json).
+The calling user must also be in at least the *Intune Administrator* [Microsoft Entra role](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json).
 A calling user in the *Cloud Device Administrator* role can only enable or disable devices and a user with the *Windows 365 Administrator* role can only update basic device properties.

 ## HTTP request